 Aomori has some superb museums and galleries outside the city center limits which can be reached by public bus from Aomori Station, taxi or rental car.

-Nebuta-no-Sato (Tel: 017 738 1230), 9 km south of Aomori city is a large wooden pavilion set in a forested park.
-The pavilion contains a number of illuminated, revolving Nebuta floats and puts on a daily Nebuta show.
-Visitors can also buy a selection of Nebuta goods including bamboo taketombo (flying propellers) and Nebuta Kingyo (goldfish lanterns) as well as enjoy lunch in the Nebuta-no-Sato restaurant.
+Nebuta-no-Sato (now closed), 9 km south of Aomori city was a large wooden pavilion set in a forested park.
+The pavilion contained a number of illuminated, revolving Nebuta floats and put on a daily Nebuta show.
+Visitors could also buy a selection of Nebuta goods including bamboo taketombo (flying propellers) and Nebuta Kingyo (goldfish lanterns) as well as enjoy lunch in the Nebuta-no-Sato restaurant.

 The Munakata Shiko Memorial Museum of Art (Tel: 017 777 4567) exhibits the woodblock prints of Aomori native Munakata Shiko (1903-1975), the "Vincent van Gogh of Aomori" including his masterpiece Ten Great Disciples of Buddha, as well as the artist's oil paintings, illustrated books and calligraphy.
 To get to the Munakata Shiko Memorial Museum of Art by public transport take a Yokouchi Kanjo-sen bus from Aomori Station.

 The Aomori Contemporary Art Center (ACAC) on the grounds of Aomori Public College was designed by the internationally-acclaimed architect Tadao Ando and the building and its water feature blends beautifully with the surrounding woodland.
 The Aomori Contemporary Art Center stages frequent exhibitions by both Japanese and foreign contemporary artists.
 There are buses to the university campus from Aomori Station.